EspejoLuis/quantlib-multilang/docs/devlogs/devlog_09_25.md

       - A key part of QuantLib: moves a date forward/backward by n units (Days, Weeks, Months, Years).
       - Your Rust code doesn’t yet have an equivalent.

-    - Null Date Handling
-      - QuantLib defines Date() as a null date (serial = 0).
-      - Your Rust Date always has a valid serial number — no concept of null.
-      - If you want to stay consistent with QuantLib, you should add pub fn null_date() -> Date returning serial_number = 0, and handle it in Display as "null date".
     - Hashing

       - C++ provides hash_value(const Date&).